At a glance

 Treatment: Pain relief, IV fluids to correct electrolyte derangements, thrombolytics to dissolve the clot.

 Less common locations the emboli may travel to include the arteries supplying the kidneys, lungs, gastrointestinal tract, forelegs, and brain.
 However, this article will focus on saddle thrombosis only which affects the rear legs, the term saddle thrombosis is due to the emboli lodging in the junction and draping down into the iliac veins, giving it the appearance of a saddle.
 Studies show between 69-90% of cats with thromboembolism have heart disease and up to 1/3rd of cats with heart disease will develop a blocked artery due to thromboembolism.
 Other causes include neoplasia and hyperthyroidism.

 The aorta is the largest artery in the cat’s body supplying oxygenated body to the organs.
 It originates in the left ventricle of the heart, travelling down the abdomen before splitting into the left and right iliac arteries as well as the caudal vein which supplies blood to the back legs and tail.
 The junction where the aorta splits is known as the aortic bifurcation.
-A thrombus is a blood clot which is made up of platelets and fibrin, and an embolus is something which travels through a blood vessel until the vessel is too small to let it continue.
+A thrombus is a blood clot made up of platelets and fibrin, and an embolus is something that travels through a blood vessel until the vessel is too small to let it continue.

 Saddle thrombosis is devastating, as there is no warning.
 The majority of cases are due to an underlying heart condition (usually hypertrophic cardiomyopathy) which in many cases many cat owners and veterinarians are unaware of until aortic thromboembolism occurs.
 Hyperthyroidism and neoplasia may also cause aortic thromboembolism.